Valuation Semirings: Introduction

-\section{0.
-Introduction}
+\section{Introduction}

-Semirings not only have significant applications in different fields such as automata theory in theoretical computer science, (combinatorial) optimization theory, and generalized fuzzy computation, but are fairly interesting generalizations of two broadly studied algebraic structures, i.e. rings and bounded distributive lattices.
+Semirings not only have significant applications in different fields such as automata theory in theoretical computer science, (combinatorial) optimization theory, and generalized fuzzy computation, but are fairly interesting generalizations of two broadly studied algebraic structures, i.e., rings and bounded distributive lattices.
 Valuation theory for rings was introduced by Krull in \cite{Kr} and has been proven to be a very useful tool in ring theory.
-Actually valuation theory represents a nice interplay between ring theory and ordered Abelian groups.
-The main purpose of this paper is to generalize valuation theory for semirings\footnote{2010 Mathematics Subject Classification: 16Y60, 13B25, 13F25, 06D75.
-Keywords: Semiring, Bounded distributive lattice, Semiring polynomials, Monoid semiring, Unique factorization semiring, Valuation semiring, Valuation map, Discrete valuation semiring, Gaussian semiring}.
+Also valuation theory represents a nice interplay between ring theory and ordered Abelian groups.
+The main purpose of this paper is to generalize valuation theory for semirings.\\

-First let us clarify what we mean by a semiring and fix the terminology here.
-For us a semiring is an algebraic structure with two operations $+$ and $\cdot$ on a nonempty set $S$ satisfying the following axioms:
+In this paper, all semirings are commutative with a zero and a nonzero identity.
+In the first section of the present paper, similar to the classical concept of valuations in Bourbaki (\cite[VI, 3.1]{Bo}), we define the concept of valuation maps for semirings with values in totally ordered commutative monoids (tomonoids for short).
+Note that our notion for valuation maps should not to be confused with the concept of valuation functions for semirings in \cite[Definition 6.4]{HW}.